Actions

 Why was she nervous?
 This was a person she never met.

-“I was trying to reach my sister,” Emira clarified, “Today was her first day of high school and I want to make sure she's okay.”
+“I was trying to reach my sister,” Emira clarified, “Today was her first day of sophomore year of high school and I want to make sure she's okay.”

 “Yeah, we just moved here and I'm a bit worried about her,” Emira replied.